slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-1.md

 `I couldn't reach my doctor.`

 Though it fell out quickly, I didn't notice at first.
 The shower drains were filled with hair every day, and I thought it was maybe my housemate's girlfriend's.
-I didn't get to see my doctor until later in the summer (when her office had scheduled it: August 14), a long time after, when I think much of the side and top of my head were bald.
+I didn't get to see my doctor until later in the summer (the soonest her office had scheduled it: August 14), a long time after, when I think much of the side and top of my head were bald.
 She diagnosed it as Alopecia Areata as a result of the sudden cessation of Dupilumab.
 To be clear, she diagnosed it as Alopecia Areata as a result of the sudden cessation<!-- of Dupilumab-->.
 She and her nurse took pictures and stored them in the university-hospital computers.

 `I wasn't given the appointment with my doctor until months after.`
 <!--`I wasn't given an appointment with my doctor until at least a month, maybe two months or more, after the missed injection.`-->